How to remove FluBot from the infected device?

 Go to "Settings", scroll down until you see "Software update" and tap it.

 Tap "Download updates manually" and check if there are any updates available.
 If so, install them immediately.
-We also recommend to enable the "Download updates automatically" option - it will enable the system to notify you once an update is released and/or install it automatically.
+We also recommend to enable the "Download updates automatically" option - this will allow the system to notify you once an update is released and/or install it automatically.

 Reset the system to its default state: